What is Retail Price

 - Cost-Plus Pricing

 This is one of the simplest methods.
-Retailers take the cost of producing the item and add a markup to set the retail price.
+Retailers take the cost of producing the item and add a markup percentage to set the retail price.
 This markup ensures that they make a profit.
 For example, if a T-shirt costs $10 to make and the markup is 100%, the retail price would be $20.

 - Competitive Pricing